 - Save your representation by going to “File/Render” and selecting “Wavefront (OBJ and MTL)” Click the “Browse” button.
 Navigate to a location to save your object and type in a filename with .obj extension (eg. “rendered.obj”).
 Then click “Start Rendering”.
 VMD will generate an .obj and .mtl file

 Sharing your VR Creation

 Have you created a VR application you want to share with the Caltech community?
-Upload it to https://data.caltech.edu by clicking "Submit a Data Set" and choosing the resource type "Interactive Resource".
+Upload it to https://data.caltech.edu by clicking "Submit a Data Set" and add "VR" as a subject.
 Make sure to zip your "application"_data folder and upload it along with the .exe application.

 Other Campus VR Resources

 Contact each organization for more information and access

 Bruce Murray Laboratory for Planetary Visualization - Division of Geological & Planetary Sciences, Arms 262.